ankush-dcoder/dcoder_documentation/docs/README.md

 actionText: Quick Start →
 actionLink: /guide/
 features:
-- title: Feature 1 Title
+- title: Code on mobile
-  details: Feature 1 Description
+  details: With Dcoder you can code on the go.
-- title: Feature 2 Title
+- title: 50+ framework & Languages
-  details: Feature 2 Description
+  details: Dcoder supports 50+ programming languages and frameworks
-- title: Feature 3 Title
+- title: Custom Keyboard
-  details: Feature 3 Description
+  details: Comes with a custom keyboard to write code faster on mobile.
-footer: Made with ❤️ by @dcodermobile
+footer: Made with ❤️ by [@dcodermobile](https://play.google.com/store/apps/details?id=com.paprbit.dcoder)
 ---